gavinhoward/bc/manuals/development.md

 The code style for `bc` is...weird, and that comes from historical accident.

-In [History][23], I mentioned how I got my `bc` in toybox.
+In [History][23], I mentioned how I got my `bc` in [toybox][16].
 Well, in order to do that, my `bc` originally had toybox style.
 Eventually, I changed to using tabs, and assuming they were 4 spaces wide, but other than that, I basically kept the same style, with some exceptions that are more or less dependent on my taste.

 The code style is as follows: